skip to Main Content

 Photons hitting a wall after travelling through a prism

-The initial and final half roll of photons are precisely defined by the photons’ size compared to the atoms in the medium.
-The bigger the photons, the more acute are their half rolls into and out of the prism.
+The magnitude of the rolls are defined by the photons’ sizes compared to the atoms in the medium.
+The bigger the photons, the more they roll from side to side, and this will under certain conditions lead to diffraction on exit from a prism.

-Note that the photons don’t divert from each other in their overall change in direction on entering a medium.
-Photons of different colours race through the medium in parallel.
+Note that the photons don’t divert from each other in their overall direction through the medium.
+Photons of different colours take the same route when entering the same spot at the same angle.
+The only difference is the magnitude of their rolls past atoms.

 Diffraction happens as photons exit the media, and only when half rolls do not cancel on exit